What to Do When Your Total Cholesterol Is High but, Your LDL and HDL Levels Are Within the Normal Range

 The total cholesterol in the body is a measure of the levels of LDL, HDL, and triglycerides in the blood.
 High total cholesterol, also called hypercholesterolemia, could be a result of a relatively high LDL, a relatively high HDL, or a relatively high VLDL.

 When the LDL and HDL levels are within the normal range but there is hypercholesterolemia, it could be a result of a high level of triglycerides in the blood.
 When the level of triglycerides in the body is more than 200 mg/dL, even where there are low HDL and LDL levels, it overly increases the total cholesterol level of the body.
-This could be due to problems in the liver where triglycerides are assembled.
-The liver enzymes are usually a major test for the levels of triglycerides in the body.
-Increased levels would likely mean an increased number of enzymes.
-Also, smoking, excessive drinking, and heavy steroid use (e.g estrogen) could be causes of hypertriglyceridemia.
+This often happens when the liver makes too many triglycerides, sometimes due to lifestyle or other health issues.
+Doctors check liver enzymes (like ALT or AST) to spot liver stress, such as fatty liver disease, which can go along with high triglycerides—but these enzymes don’t directly measure triglycerides.
+(Elevated ALT/AST may signal NAFLD, common in hypertriglyceridemia, but TG levels are assessed via fasting lipid panel, not LFTs.)
+Also, smoking, excessive drinking, and heavy steroid use (e.g. estrogen) could be causes of hypertriglyceridemia.
+Other causes include diabetes, low thyroid function, or certain medications—things your doctor might test for if triglycerides stay high.
+(Secondary causes include hypothyroidism [TSH], diabetes [HbA1c], or nephrotic syndrome [proteinuria].)

 High total cholesterol levels caused by high levels of triglycerides may cause problems for the cardiovascular system, an example of which is coronary heart disease.
 It is also a major cause of acute pancreatitis, diabetes, heart attack, and stroke.